krahulsrinivas/finemart-app/README.md

      alt="Logo" width="200">

 ### Finemart is a full stack app built on flutters incredible ui.
 It is an E-commerce grocery supermarket app.
 The store is located in Marathalli Bangalore.
+The store consists of everyday products and at reasonable prices.
 <br/>

 ## Stack used (MERN)